 The surname Goodin was first found in Yorkshire where they held a family seat from ancient times.
 The name was Godinc in the Domesday Book.

-Important Dates for the Goodin family
+Early History of the Goodin family

 This web page shows only a small excerpt of our Goodin research.
 Another 130 words (9 lines of text) covering the years 1086, 1250, 1402, 1600, and 1795 are included under the topic Early Goodin History in all our PDF Extended History products and printed products wherever possible.